MoneySavingExpert.com homepage

 In November my insurance was £1,200.
 Now, with a little help from turning 25, I have done a mid-year price check and it's £230!
 Miriam

-Each provider will have its own procedure for cancelling your policy outlined in your terms and conditions.
+Each provider will have its own cancellation procedure outlined in your policy's terms and conditions.
 While some will let you do it online, for most insurers it's likely to involve a phone call.

-It’s best to have your policy documents to hand before you start, and if you're on a shared policy, your provider will need to speak to the main policy holder.
+It’s best to have your policy documents (including your policy number/reference number) to hand before you start, and if you're on a shared policy, your provider will need to speak to the main policy holder.

 The provider should then outline any fees it'll charge, and if anything else needs to be done – for example, if you need to follow up in writing.

-If you pay monthly, it's the same process as above.
-If you don't notify your insurance provider and simply cancel your direct debit, you'll be in breach of your contact, and it'll appear on your credit report as a missed payment, which could have a negative impact on your credit score.
+If you pay in instalments, it's the same process as above.
+If you don't notify your motor insurance provider and simply cancel your direct debit, you'll be in breach of your contact, and it'll appear on your credit report as a non-payment, which could have a negative impact on your credit score.

-Again, it's likely there'll be a cancellation or admin fee.
+Again, it's likely there'll be a cancellation or administration fee.

-Will I receive a refund if I cancel my car insurance?
+Will I receive a full refund if I cancel my car insurance?

 If you've not made a claim you're very likely to get at least a partial refund if you cancel your car insurance.
 How much you get back depends on when you decide to end your policy: